kvigulis/BlockBreakerBJ0.5/README.md

 # BlockBreakerBJ0.5
-Group project developed in Java with LWJGL and openGL.
+Developed in Java with LWJGL and openGL.
 Version Ready for handing in.

 Each block type has different amount of health and gives different amount of points.
 The number of blocks and balls increase with every next level.